Skip to main content

 9. Changes to your menstrual cycle

-If you’ve noticed your period is late, heavier or shorter than usual, it could be stress.
+If you’ve noticed your period is later, heavier or shorter than usual, it could be due to stress.

-“Because of chronic stress' effect on hormones, it could cause irregular menstrual cycles,” explains Dr. Campbell.
-“You should always talk with your doctor about any changes in your period and be sure to mention if you’ve experienced any long-term stress lately.”
+“Because of chronic stress' effect on hormones, you may have irregular menstrual cycles,” explains Dr. Bailey.
+“Always talk with your doctor about any changes in your period and be sure to mention if you’ve had any long-term stress lately.”

 Ways to relieve stress